About Me

 06: Costa Rica: Bites and Sights City Tour...

-"I follow my hear and it leads me to the airport.
-Running to the airport gate is my cardio..."
+"I follow my heart and it leads me to the airport.
+Running to the boarding gate is my cardio..."

 (Bites and Sights Walking Tour in the rain)